Trick-taking game: Basic structure

 In many games, the following players must follow suit if they can, i.e., they must play a card of the same suit if possible.
-A player who cannot follow suit may sluff a card, i.e., play a card of a different suit.
-A trick is won by the player who has played the highest-ranked card of the suit led, i.e., of the suit of the first card in the trick (unless the game uses a trump suit).
+A player who cannot follow suit may slough a card, i.e., play a card of a different suit.
+A trick is won by the player who has played the highest-ranked card of the suit led, i.e., of the suit of the first card in the trick, unless the game uses a trump suit.

-It can be an advantage to lead to a trick, because the player who leads controls the suit that is led and which others must follow; the leading player playing a suit of which he has many, decreases the chance that anyone else would be able to follow suit; while conversely playing a suit of which he has few, allows him to rid his hand of that suit (known as voiding the suit), freeing him from the restriction to follow suit when that suit is led by another player.
-On the other hand, it can also be advantageous to be the final player who plays to the trick, because at that point one has full information about the other cards played to the trick; the last player to a trick can play a card just slightly higher or lower than the current winning card, guaranteeing they will win or lose it by the minimum amount necessary, saving more valuable high or low value cards for situations where they must guarantee that a card played early to a trick will win or lose.
+It can be an advantage to lead to a trick, because the player who leads controls the suit that is led and which others must follow.
+The leading player playing a suit of which he has many decreases the chance that anyone else would be able to follow suit.
+Playing a suit of which he has few allows him to rid his hand of that suit, known as voiding the suit, freeing him from the restriction to follow suit when that suit is led by another player.

+On the other hand, it can be advantageous to be the final player who plays to the trick, because at that point one has full information about the other cards played to the trick.
+The last player to a trick can play a card just slightly higher or lower than the current winning card, guaranteeing they will win or lose it by the minimum amount necessary, saving more valuable high or low value cards for situations where they must guarantee that a card played early to a trick will win or lose.

 When all cards have been played, the number or contents of the tricks won by each player is tallied and used to update the score.
-Scoring based on the play of tricks varies widely between games, but in most games either the number of tricks a player or partnership has won (plain-trick games), or the value of certain cards that the player has won by taking tricks (point-trick games) is important.
+Scoring based on the play of tricks varies widely between games.
+In most games either the number of tricks a player or partnership has won (plain-trick games), or the value of certain cards that the player has won by taking tricks (point-trick games) is important.

 Partnerships

-In many games such as Hearts and Oh Hell, all players play individually against each other.
+In many games such as hearts and oh hell, all players play individually against each other.

-In many four-player games such as Bridge, Euchre and Spades, the players sitting opposite to each other form a fixed partnership.
+In many four-player games such as bridge, euchre and spades, the players sitting opposite to each other form a fixed partnership.

-Some games such as Pinochle are commonly played with or without partnerships, depending on the number of players.
+Some games such as pinochle are commonly played with or without partnerships, depending on the number of players.